If you don’t know, then you know.Anne Blythe, Founder of BTR.ORG

 When women take all of the anger, pain, loss, grief, and rage, and express it in healthy ways with people who truly love and care for them, it can be tremendously healing.

-The Betrayal Trauma Recovery Group is an excellent place to find the support that you need as you navigate this devastating path.
-Join today.
+Our BTR.ORG Group Sessions are where you can find the support that you need as you navigate this devastating path.